-Saphara Monastery is located in Southern Georgia in a distance of some 10-12 km from the town Akhaltsikhe, deep in the gorge, away from any residential arrears, on the plot hidden by surrounding mountains.
+Saphara Monastery is located in Southern Georgia, Samtskhe-Javakheti region in a distance of some 10-12 km from the town Akhaltsikhe, deep in the gorge, away from any residential arrears, on the plot hidden by surrounding mountains.
 The monastery was founded in X century the latest.
 By XIII c the monastery is the possession and one of the residences of the noble house of Jakeli-owners and rulers of Samtskhe, with their ossuary arranged therein.
 A single-nave church of Dormition of Mother of God constructed in X century is the earliest monument of the complex that is country-famous for its iconostases richly adorned with most sophisticated rising sculptures, several fragments of which are exhibited in Sh.
 Amiranashvili State Museum of Art of the National Museum of Georgia.
 The church itself is one of the most interesting monuments of its epoch with the sanctuary built of precisely hewn stones.
 Sanctuary window is framed with the perfect sample of fretwork craftsmanship.
 The construction with an original cornice has got a simple, proportional and very expressive interior by pilasters.
 There is a gallery arranged in the western section of the interior.

 St. Sabah’s church of the end of XIII c. is the main temple of the monastery.
 As for the bell tower and the palace, they were constructed at the turn of XIII-XIV cc.
 At those times Beka Mandaturtukhutsesi (Chief of Police in medieval Georgia, something similar to the modern Minister of Interior) son of Sargis was the real ruler of the historical region of Samtske.
 The members of this noble family, Sargis, Beka and his two sons Sargis II and Kvarkvare are painted on the walls of St. Sabah church.
 Fortunately the name of the architect of this church has survived till nowadays.
 His name – Pharezasdze is mentioned in the inscription curved on one of the window framing slabs fixed over the western porch.
 St. Sabah church has got the recorded cross configuration.
 It is faced with neatly hewn stone slabs.
 Just in contrast to highly sophisticated and richly decorated architectural monuments of the end of XII-first half of the XIII centuries there are lots of empty, smooth areas on the exterior of this particular church.
 All proportions of the construction are relatively lowered.
 The seven century-long tradition of decoration of eastern facades with niches has disappeared here at once.
 Neither fretwork of rather good quality bears the sign of creativity and real craftsmanship of previous times.
 Interior of the church is adorned with almost contemporaneous although eclectic wall painting.